nomomo/Twitch-Auto-Max-Quality/README.md

 ### 0.3.1 (2022-07-30)

 - Now, when using the "Only source quality method", the text "(source)" is no longer displayed in the quality name.
+Of course the video quality set by the script is the source quality, even if "(source)" is not displayed.
 - Add options to "Only source quality method"
   - Type 0 : Removes all other selectable video quality except best quality
   - Type 1 : Overwrite all selectable video quality with best quality